 When the plugin is installed you’ll see the Use Any Font on the left sidebar of your admin dashboard.
 Click on it.

 The first thing you will want to do is get an API key.
-Click on ‘generate test API key’.
+Click on ‘Generate Free Lite/Test API Key’.
 This will auto-populate an API key for you to allow you to use one font file.

 Then click the ‘verify’ button to make sure the API key is good to go.

+If you would like to upgrade to use unlimited fonts, click on the blue button that says “Get Premium Key”.
 When you do that, you’ll be taken to the DnessCarkey website to select the plan that’s best for you.
-And if you share it, you’ll get a 10% discount.
-Not bad right?

 After you’ve made your purchase, go back to the Use Any Font set up page.